About Bars & Nightlife in Morzine

 Once you’ve had enough Mutzig but aren’t quite ready to go home- then Chez Roger’s is a great next stop off.
-It’s just up the road from Robbos and is great for an early evening drink or even on into the late evening.
-Run by a local legend, Chez Roger’s is cheap, cheerful and a great place to hangout after a day on the slopes.
+It’s just up the road from Robbos and is great for an early evening drink or on into the night.
+Run by a local legend, Chez Roger’s is a cheap, cheerful place to hangout after a day on the slopes.
 Drinks are served with cheesy nachos as well so if you’re feeling a little peckish it’s a welcome extra.

-Most of Morzine’s bars stay open until late in the evening and on into the early hours but there are plenty of places that carry on the party for even longer than that.
-If you’re looking for a late venue then there are a few in Morzine worth keeping your eyes open for.
+Most of Morzine’s bars stay open until late in the night (2am) and there are a couple of places that carry on the party for even longer than that.

 The Coup de Coeur is a great place to test out some local wines and cheeses whilst watching the sun go down behind the mountains.
-The wine list there is extensive and gives you a real flavour of the different wines that are made in the region.
+The wine list features French wines including a number from the local Mont Blanc area (including Swiss & Italian wines).
 They also have a great pizza menu if you’re looking for a bite to eat.
-It has a great heated terrace with views of both the Pleney and the Nyon mountains so it’s a great place to head on a Tuesday when the torchlight descent takes place.
+It has a heated terrace with views of both the Pleney and the Nyon mountains, ideal for watching the ski school torchlit descent on Tuesdays.

 The Chaudanne is a popular restaurant in Morzine however its downstairs wine bar is a relatively hidden gem.
-It’s a glitzy addition to the wine bar scene in Morzine and serves a variety of different cocktails as well as a good selection of wines.
-Many people choose to head here before having a meal in the restaurant above however it’s a great place to visit if you’re looking for somewhere for a drink on a special occasion or for something a little up market.
+It’s a glitzy addition to the wine bar scene in Morzine and serves a small menu of tapas as well as a good selection of wines.
+Many people choose to head here before having a meal in the restaurant above, however it’s a great place to visit if you’re looking for somewhere for a drink on a special occasion or for something a little upmarket.

 If you’re looking more for of a party vibe and fancy dancing the night away to a little live music then you’ll be pleased to know that the band scene in Morzine has really taken off over the last couple of years.
 Most nights of the week you’ll be able to find a bar offering some form of live music whether it’s a band, a DJ or a local singer.
 You’ll also find the odd open mic night if you fancy joining in yourself!

 Dixie Bar is the original live music venue and is still going strong.
-Band 'the Dixie Mix' can often be found gigging there and they’re a band not to be missed.
+Irish band 'the Dixie Micks' can often be found gigging there and they’re a band not to be missed.
 Dixies is also a great place to head to for live sport.
 If there’s an important football match happening, you’re likely to be able to catch it here.

 Beanies is also a surprisingly successful live music venue.
 In the day it’s a popular coffee bar serving hot drinks and delicious cakes but by night it’s a wine bar often hosting singers like Amy Dearlove and bands like Zuri Aura.

 Remaining at the top of the live music venue list in Morzine is Inferno.
 The popular restaurant/bar can be found on the Nyon plateau so it’s usually somewhere you head for a bit of an apres party.
-It throws huge parties with bands playing on its branded double decker bus on its terrace that overlooks Morzine and the surrounding mountains.
+It throws big parties with bands playing on its branded double decker bus on its terrace,overlooking Morzine and the surrounding mountains.
 You’ll find people dancing on tables in ski boots and really enjoying themselves before skiing down the hill in time for dinner.

-La Kinkerne in Prodains has taken control of the live music scene here in Morzine.
+La Kinkerne in Prodains is a big venue for the live music scene here in Morzine.
 It threw a series of festival style nights with live music from resident DJ Chicane to bring the season to a close.
 This year it’s carrying on the tradition with regular music nights to entertain people as they come off the slopes of Avoriaz in the evenings.
 It’s well worth heading up to the Kinkerne if you fancy a bit of lively apres.